-As a criminal defense attorney, located in North Charleston, South Carolina, I know that the need to hire a criminal defense attorney can be rather embarrassing.
+As a criminal defense attorney in Charleston, SC, I know that the need to hire a criminal defense attorney can be rather embarrassing.
 As you prepare for that first meeting, you may have concerns about how much information you should provide him or her.
 This is not a good strategy since a criminal defense attorney needs as much information as possible to mount a successful defense.
 As such, a criminal defense attorney is bound by law not to discuss any information about your case with anyone but you.
 This concept is known as attorney-client privilege.
 In this article, I will explain attorney-client privilege, when it applies and for how long, and its exceptions.

 What is Attorney-Client Privilege in South Carolina?